impress/impress.js/DOCUMENTATION.md

 ### impress().next()

-Navigates to the next step of the presentation.
+Navigates to the next step of the presentation using the `goto()` function.

 **Example:**